fbpx

 • What is the cap for the private school tax credit?

-• For tax year 2024, the OTC cannot authorize more than $150 million in tax credits.
+For the 2025 tax year, the Oklahoma Tax Commission cannot authorize more than $250 million in tax credits.

 11391 East Admiral Place • Tulsa, Oklahoma • 74116